nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   <br>
 ### Viewing an activity: `activity /view`

-> Display details about an activity so you can review the activity.<br>
+> Display details about an activity so that you can review the activity.<br>

 Format: `activity /view /sid [SESSION_ID] /aid [ACTIVITY_ID]`